State Parks News

 Hammocks Beach State Park

-Ferry service, bathhouse, and concessions at Bear Island are open Friday, August 22, 2025, after Hurricane Erin.
-Bear Island camping is open; however, campers should access beachfront campsites through the path behind the campsites.
+Ferry service operates Wednesday through Sunday in September, the Bear Island bathhouse is open; the concession stand is closed, and no lifeguards are on duty.
+Bear Island camping is open; however, campers may have to access beachfront campsites through the path behind the campsites during high tide.
 The mainland areas and trails are open.
 The boat ramp is open, and the Simmons Mainland Campground is open for reservations.
 There is no public docking on Bear Island and there is no beach access on the mainland.

 Today, Governor Josh Stein announced that the Department of Natural and Cultural Resources has awarded nearly $11 million to trail development and restoration projects in the Piedmont.
 The General Assembly authorized these funds as part of the Great Trails State Program.